 - Are there recruitment policies that encourage women to apply, as well as other policies that would help to attract and retain women and provide an environment in which they can thrive?

-Finding the next job is always a challenge, and finding an organisation which will help you flourish and grow is a bigger challenge.
+Finding the next job is always a challenge, and finding an organisation that will help you flourish and grow is a bigger challenge.
 Discussing the above questions and getting the answers will help you understand and evaluate the culture of the organisation.

 Women Love Tech would like to thank Zainab Hameed for her article.